 You may be able to get away with a slightly higher DTI if you compensate with proof of residual income, cash reserves, steady employment or a high credit score.

-Once you’ve done that, it’s time to track down a lender.
+Compare mortgage rates from multiple lenders to find the best mortgage.
 The Department of Housing and Urban Development offers a searchable list online.

 FHA loan calculator

 Using an FHA loan calculator can help you determine the minimum allowable down payment and maximum FHA mortgage allowed on a home purchase.
 Enter in a few details and also get an estimate of closing costs and required upfront Mortgage Insurance Premium (MIP).

 Follow These Steps if you Want to Retire Early

 Secure your financial future with a tailored plan to maximize investments, navigate taxes, and retire comfortably.

 Zoe Financial is an online platform that can match you with a network of vetted fiduciary advisors who are evaluated based on their credentials, education, experience, and pricing.
 The best part? - there is no fee to find an advisor.